h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_3_Quiz.md

 # Lecture 4.3: Probabilistic Linear Classifiers Quiz

 ## Overview
-This quiz contains 8 questions from different topics covered in section 4.3 of the lectures on Probabilistic Linear Classifiers, including discriminative vs. generative approaches, logistic regression, sigmoid functions, MLE and MAP estimation, and regularization techniques.
+This quiz contains 13 questions from different topics covered in section 4.3 of the lectures on Probabilistic Linear Classifiers, including discriminative vs. generative approaches, logistic regression, sigmoid functions, MLE and MAP estimation, and regularization techniques.

 ## Question 1

 ### Problem Statement
-Now consider the regular 0/1 loss $\ell$, and assume that $P(y = 0) = P(y = 1) = 1/2$.
-Also, assume that the class-conditional densities are Gaussian with mean $\mu_0$ and co-variance $\Sigma_0$ under class 0, and mean $\mu_1$ and co-variance $\Sigma_1$ under class 1.
-Further, assume that $\mu_0 = \mu_1$.
+Consider a binary classification problem where the class-conditional densities are Gaussian.
+Assume that $P(y = 0) = P(y = 1) = \frac{1}{2}$ (equal prior probabilities).
+The class-conditional densities are Gaussian with mean $\mu_0$ and covariance $\Sigma_0$ under class 0, and mean $\mu_1$ and covariance $\Sigma_1$ under class 1.
+Further, assume that $\mu_0 = \mu_1$ (the means are equal).

-For the following case, draw contours of the level sets of the class conditional densities and label them with $p(x|y = 0)$ and $p(x|y = 1)$.
-Also, draw the decision boundaries obtained using the Bayes optimal classifier in each case and indicate the regions where the classifier will predict class 0 and where it will predict class 1.
+The covariance matrices for the two classes are:

 $$\Sigma_0 = \begin{bmatrix} 1 & 0 \\ 0 & 4 \end{bmatrix}, \Sigma_1 = \begin{bmatrix} 4 & 0 \\ 0 & 1 \end{bmatrix}$$

 #### Task
 1. Draw the contours of the level sets of $p(x|y = 0)$ and $p(x|y = 1)$
 2. Identify the decision boundary for the Bayes optimal classifier in this scenario
+3. Indicate the regions where the classifier will predict class 0 and where it will predict class 1
-3. Explain why the decision boundary has this shape despite equal means
+4. Explain why the decision boundary has this shape despite equal means
-4. Describe how the decision boundary would change if the prior probabilities were not equal
+5. Describe how the decision boundary would change if the prior probabilities were not equal

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 1: Bayes Optimal Classifier with Equal Means](L4_3_1_explanation.md).